 Our Family & Story

-St. Peter’s Episcopal Church was formed as a mission of the Diocese of Arkansas in 1880.
+Saint Peter’s Episcopal Church was formed as a mission of the Diocese of Arkansas in 1880.
 A former Methodist church was bought as a house of worship.
-In 1912 a fire caused by lightning destroyed the building.
-In 1940 a group of church members gathered together and held occasional services under the leadership of the Very Rev. C. P. Lewis, Dean of Trinity Cathedral.
+In 1912, a fire caused by lightning destroyed the building.
+By 1940, a group of church members gathered together and held occasional services under the leadership of the Very Rev. C. P. Lewis, Dean of Trinity Cathedral.
 An Army chaplain from Camp Robinson in North Little Rock also provided services during this period.
-In 1942 St. Peter’s was admitted as an organized mission at the Diocesan Convention.
-In January 1944 work began on a new building, and in September that same year St. Peter’s celebrated its 40th birthday in a new church.
+In 1942, Saint Peter’s was admitted as an organized mission at the Diocesan Convention, and by January 1944, work began on a new building.
+In September of that same year, Saint Peter’s celebrated its 40th birthday in a new church.

-From 1990 to 1995, St. Peter’s average weekly attendance increased significantly.
-At the Annual Meeting in January 1996 the people of St. Peter’s gathered to review their future facility needs.
+From 1990 to 1995, Saint Peter’s average weekly attendance increased significantly.
+At the Annual Meeting in January 1996, the people of Saint Peter’s gathered to review their future facility needs.
 They voted to build new Christian education facilities, add office and meeting space, and remodel the original church into a chapel.
-A new capital campaign was launched in April 1996, and soon St. Peter’s was once again ready to build.
-St. Peter’s current office and Christian education facilities were completed in 1998.
-On February 18, 2012, at the 140th Diocesan Convention in Little Rock, St. Peter’s became a parish in the Diocese of Arkansas.
+A new capital campaign was launched in April 1996, and soon Saint Peter’s was once again ready to build.
+The current office and Christian education facilities were completed in 1998.
+On February 18, 2012, at the 140th Diocesan Convention in Little Rock, Saint Peter’s became a parish in the Diocese of Arkansas.

-Today, St. Peter’s continues to look towards the future with the same spirit and dedication that marks its past.
+Today, Saint Peter’s continues to look towards the future with the same spirit and dedication that marks its past.

 P.A.
 Johnson 1881-1882

 George William Culleney 1941-1943